Vector Field Histogram (VFH)

 What is the difference between VFH and VFH+?

-Ready to implement Vector Field Histogram (VFH) in your fleet?
+Ready to bring Vector Field Histogram (VFH) to your fleet?

-Our latest AMR platforms come pre-configured with advanced VFH+ navigation stacks for seamless integration.
+Our newest AMR platforms ship with advanced VFH+ navigation ready to go for easy integration.

 Explore Our Robots